 Assets for each segment are reported based on a specific identification basis.
 The insurance segments' assets contain deferred acquisition costs (including the value of insurance purchased).
 The investment segment includes the investment portfolio, cash, and accrued investment income.
 Goodwill is assigned to the insurance segments at the time of purchase based on the excess of cost over the fair value of assets acquired for the benefit of that segment.
-All other assets, representing approximately 4% of total assets, are included in the other category.
+All other assets are included in the Other category.
 The table below reconciles segment assets to total assets as reported in the consolidated financial statements.